 Looking to save some money on gym flooring without compromising on performance?
 We’ve got you covered with some alternative options that can do the job without breaking the bank.
 While dedicated gym flooring is designed specifically for the purpose, there are a few alternatives worth considering.
 Let’s explore these cost-effective alternatives and see if they can meet your needs.

-Stall mats over plywood is the best alternative to ‘real’ gym flooring.
-There are some downsides to that combination but it is cheaper that gym flooring although if the difference in price is worth it to you is a personal decision.
+Stall mats over plywood are the best alternative to ‘real’ gym flooring.
+There are some downsides to that combination but it is cheaper than gym flooring although if the price difference is worth it to you is a personal decision.
 Rubber Patio tiles are good for small areas.